 SMARTSeditor is an interactive GUI application that lets you draw substructure patterns.
 Jump-starting from a molecule you may develop a SMARTS in a quite intuitive fashion by editing the topology and properties.
 Using pre-defined patterns for common functional groups lets you quickly reach your goal.
 SMARTSeditor supports recursions, allowing you to go to any level of complexity without getting lost.

-Interested?
-Then go ahead and download a free copy to try it out yourself.
-The package contains executables for Windows, Linux and MacOS.
-Please note that with the download you accept our terms and conditions*.download SMARTSeditor
+It is available for Windows 64bit, Linux and MacOS.
+Please note that with the download you accept our terms and conditions*.